Learn how to export photos for Facebook, Instagram and your website

 Once that you have inputted the settings above, your photo should be suitable to upload to and use on your website!

 And there you have it!
-You should now have learnt more about what image size, resolution, dimensions or processes should be adopted when exporting photos for Facebook, Instagram or your website from Photoshop.
+You should now have learned more about what image size, resolution, dimensions or processes should be adopted when exporting photos for Facebook, Instagram or your website from Photoshop.

 For more information on the topic discussed in this article, feel free to check out the following videos, which will hopefully provide you with further advice on how to export your work from Photoshop for posting on photo-sharing platforms.